 Just because a photograph isn't what you are looking for, it doesn't mean that a small part of the photo wouldn't fit the bill perfectly.

 Cropping can add impact, improve the focal point, or get rid of distractions.
-Occasionally, you will be able to crop out more than once from a single photo.
+Occasionally, you will be able to crop out more than one image from a single photo.

 This can be a destructive or non-destructive method.
 If you want to keep your original, or have the ability to change your mind and re-crop, make sure you have the delete cropped pixels unchecked.
 I find it helpful as it allows you to reframe the image if you need to.

-- Select your Crop Tool on the left-hand toolbar.
+- Select your Crop Tool on the Tool Bar.